 How the integration actually works

 Both Freshdesk and NinjaOne expose mature REST APIs.
-Command Center polls each on a schedule (typically every 1-5 minutes for tickets, 15-30 minutes for device inventory) and caches the merged view at the edge.
-The result: sub-second page loads, no live API hops on every click, and zero configuration needed inside Freshdesk or NinjaOne — everything is read-only on their side.
+Morton Command Center polls each on a schedule — near-real-time for tickets, refreshed periodically for device inventory — and caches the merged view at the edge.
+The result: sub-second page loads, no live API hops on every click, and zero configuration needed inside Freshdesk or NinjaOne — the sync reads without changing a thing on their side.

 The cache invalidates when either system reports updates via webhooks (where supported) or on the next poll cycle.
-For action-taking — replying to a ticket, rebooting a device — Command Center calls the source API directly, so there's no risk of acting on stale state.
+For action-taking — replying to a ticket, updating ticket status, reassigning, or rebooting a device through NinjaOne — Morton Command Center calls the source API directly, so there's no risk of acting on stale state.

 What stays in Freshdesk and NinjaOne